-- Offer servers based in the USA.
+- Offer multiple servers based in the USA.

-- Guaranteed user access to Netflix USA despite their VPN block
+- Guaranteed user access to Netflix USA despite their VPN block.

 Best VPNs for Netflix

 Using the criteria above, we have analyzed and road-tested all of the top VPNs across the market to assess which offer the best service for accessing Netflix USA.
-Our conclusions are that these four VPNs are the best around for users who want to be able to access Netflix USA:
+Our conclusions are that these five VPNs are the best around for users who want to be able to access Netflix USA:

 Like ExpressVPN, NordVPN is a long-established and highly regarded name in the VPN Market.
 This reputation has not developed by chance either as they are another provider which offer a top of the range service across all the main platforms, and which also works with the Netflix app.